-- Temporary Assistance for Needy Families (TANF), State Family Assistance (SFA) and Refugee Cash Assistance program grants will increase by 2.5 percent beginning in SFY 2019; - Means tests for kinship caregivers will be repealed (see 2ESSB 5890); - Working Family Support received funding to continue the program through the biennium, and; - Infant exemptions from work, for TANF parents, was extended for children up to 24 months
+- TANF, and Refugee Cash Assistance program grants will increase by 2.5 percent beginning in SFY 2019; - Means tests for kinship caregivers will be repealed (see 2ESSB 5890); - Working Family Support received funding to continue the program through the biennium, and; - Infant exemptions from work, for TANF parents, was extended for children up to 24 months took effect on October 19, 2017.

-Second Engrossed Substitute Senate Bill 5890 (2ESSB 5890, Chapter 20, Laws of 2017), Concerning Foster Care and Adoption Support, took effect on October 19, 2017.
 This bill facilitated and supported permanency for children in the foster care system, including through promoting adoption.
 Section 16, as of July 1, 2018, repealed income means testing for nonparent caregivers applying for or receiving Child-Only TANF grants on behalf of the children in their care.